The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales: The species scale

 \section{The species scale $\Lambda_s$}

 In the EFT approach to quantum gravity in $d\geq 4$ spacetime dimensions, the leading terms are given by the Einstein action.
-However there will be higher order terms which are suppressed for low curvature regions.
+The EFT is defined with a natural energy scale $\mu$ to describe backgrounds with curvature scales $\mathcal{R}\sim\mu^2$.
+Additionally, there will be higher-order terms which are suppressed for low-curvature regions.
 The EFT is expected to break down when these higher-order terms become of the same order as the leading term.
-The coefficients of these terms can depend on the massless scalar fields $\phi_i$ that parameterize the moduli space $\cM_{\rm QG}$
+Then, the coefficients of these higher-order terms, denoted as $a(\phi_i,\mu)$, can depend on the massless scalar fields $\phi_i$ that parameterize the moduli space $\cM_{\rm QG}$ as well as $\mu$.
+Hence, the higher-order corrections appearing in the action can be written as

-where $M_{\pl,d}$ denotes the $d$-dimensional reduced Planck mass, $\cO_{n}(\cR)$ denotes $2n$-dimensional operators, and the coefficents $a_n(\phi_i)$ can depend on moduli.
-This dependence would be more pronounced when there are a large number of light species such that $a_n(\phi)\gg 1$ due to loop corrections.
-One would expect that the leading terms should define a new moduli-dependent physical scale.
+where $\cO_{n}(\cR)$ denotes $2n$-dimensional operators.\footnote{Note that our convention for the coefficients of higher-derivative operators differs from the definition in \cite{vandeHeisteeg:2023dlw} by power of Planck mass.} The dependence of the EFT coefficients on the moduli would be more pronounced when there are a large number of light species due to loop corrections.
+One would expect that the leading terms should define a new moduli-dependent physical energy scale.
+This is the energy scale at which the sub-leading corrections $a_n(\phi_i,\mu)\mathcal{O}_n(\mathcal{R})\sim a_n(\phi_i,\mu)\mu^{2n}$ become of the same order as the Einstein term $M_{\pl,d}^{d-2}\mathcal{R}\sim M_{\pl,d}^{d-2}\mu^2$.
 This scale is identified as the species scale $\Lambda_s(\phi_i)$

-where the above relation is expected to hold up to constants for generic higher order terms in the action.
-In other words, whereas one naively expects that the higher order terms become relevant when the curvature is of the order of $M_{\pl}^2$, it actually breaks down sooner at curvature scale $\Lambda_s(\phi_i)^2\lesssim M_{\pl}^2$ corresponding to energy scale $\Lambda_s(\phi_i)$.
+where the above relation is expected to hold up to constants for generic higher-order terms in the action.
+In other words, whereas one naively expects that the higher-order terms become relevant when the curvature is of the order of $M_{\pl}^2$, it actually breaks down sooner at curvature scale $\Lambda_s(\phi_i)^2\lesssim M_{\pl}^2$ corresponding to energy scale $\Lambda_s(\phi_i)$.
+Hence, $\Lambda_s(\phi_i)$ can be viewed as an effective gravitational UV cutoff.
 An interesting feature of this definition is that the dependence of species scale across the full moduli space can in some situations be exactly calculated using supersymmetrically protected terms in the action \cite{vandeHeisteeg:2022btw,vandeHeisteeg:2023dlw}!

 To ensure the definition \eqref{SCD} of $\Lambda_s$ correctly captures the strong-coupling behavior of gravity, one can test it in top-down constructions in string theory.
 In the corners of the moduli space with a weakly coupled string, we expect the effects of quantum gravity to appear at string mass, i.e., $\Lambda_s\sim M_s\sim \exp\left(-\phi/\sqrt{d-2}\right)$ where $-\phi$ is the canonically normalized dilaton in the reduced Planck units.
 Furthermore, in M-theory corners where there is no weakly coupled string, the quantum gravity effects are expected to be controlled by a higher D-dimensional Planck mass, i.e., $\Lambda_s\sim M_{\pl,D}\sim \exp\left(-\phi \sqrt{\frac{D-d}{(D-2)(d-2)}}\right)$ where $-\phi$ here is the canonically normalized volume modulus in the reduced Planck units.
 It has been conjectured that these two examples cover all weak-coupling limits in quantum gravity, which are each dubbed the emergent string and the decompactification limits, respectively \cite{Lee:2019wij}.
 The species scale defined in \eqref{SCD} was explicitly shown to satisfy these specific expectations in a diverse set of top-down examples \cite{vandeHeisteeg:2023dlw}.